-The State Trail Bike Strategy is a landmark project that commenced in 2007 to address the issues of trail bike riding in WA.
+The State Trail Bike Strategy was released in 2008 to address the issues of trail bike riding in WA.

-RTRA with Motorcycling WA received government funding to develop the strategy which was released in 2008.
-It proposes a framework for planning and managing recreational trail bike riding on public and private lands and for coordinating cooperation between the relevant State Government agencies, local communities, local government and recreational trail bike riders.
+RTRA with Motorcycling WA received funding to develop a strategy which proposed a framework for planning and managing recreational trail bike riding on public and private lands as well as coordinating cooperation between the relevant State Government agencies, local communities, local government and recreational trail bike riders.

 The main objectives are to:

 • Align the interests of all stakeholders